 Better known as a video archive, Vimeo also offers free music that can be used as long as the creator is credited.
 It offers both free and paid music, and it’s very easy to filter so you only see tracks offering free Creative Commons license types.
 To narrow down to Creative Commons tracks only, click the Advanced Filters and select “A Creative Commons License” under License.

-Soundcloud is a place where musicians share their tracks, and it has a separate section from those with Creative Commons license types available.
+HearThis is an online community where musicians share their tracks, and it has a separate section for those with Creative Commons license types available.
 It’s very user-friendly and there’s no need to register to download free music.

 Freeplay Music has a wide selection of music, and in 2013 they entered into an agreement with YouTube that lets registered users download free music to be used on YouTube for personal videos.